dragosu/jquery-aciTree/README.md

 - supports displaying multiple columns without using tables, with RTL support;

-- is possible to change the form in which the tree is displayed, the items allows HTML formatting;
+- is possible to change the form in which the tree is displayed, the items allows HTML formatting, the odd/even rows can be styled differently;

 - you can specify an ICON image for each item (background-position-x and background-position-y can be included so that you can use a single image